30 Free Certificate of Origin Templates

 A certificate of origin entitles business owners to a preferential duty program and determines the duty rates set by importing or exporting countries.
 This ensures that businesses are fully aware of the commercial requirements set by the country of import or export.

-A certificate of origin enables authorities to collect data on imports and exports in a country.
+It enables authorities to collect data on imports and exports in a country.
 Countries use this data to create statistical reports on the goods imported or exported and their numbers over time.
 It also helps international aid trade by determining if goods can be legally imported or exported in a country or not.

 It also helps differentiate products that may appear similar to other goods.
 This helps ensure that countries create clear regulations on specific products without affecting other similar goods.
-Finally, it ensures that proper marketing requirements are fulfilled by traders, therefore, preventing the prevalence of black-market trade.
+Finally, it ensures that proper marketing requirements are fulfilled by traders, therefore preventing the prevalence of black-market trade.

 When and Who Needs a Certificate of Origin?